2014-2015 Technical Committee Reports

 Andrew J. Morrison

-168th Meeting of the ASA in Indianapolis, IN
+170th Meeting of the ASA in Jacksonville, FL

-169th Meeting of the Acoustical Society in Pittsburgh, PA
+171st Meeting of the Acoustical Society in Salt Lake City, UT

 Josh R. Gladden

-The P&P Technical Committee meeting in Pittsburgh was well attended.
-As has become a tradition, reports were given by the JASA Associate Editors for Psychological and Physiological Acoustics, JASA-EL, and POMA.
-The following Technical Committee members were thanked for their three-year service on the Committee: Joshua Bernstein, M. Christian Brown, Laurel Carney, Robert Lutfi, Virginia Richards, and Christopher Shera.
-The following six members started their three-year term at the meeting in Pittsburgh: Michael Epstein, Matt Goupell, Ying-Yee Kong, Jungmee Lee, Sunil Puria, and Pat Zurek.
-We also held our annual elections to select new members of the P&P Technical Committee whose term will begin at the meeting in Salt Lake City (spring, 2016).
-The following members were elected: Huanping Dai, Karen Helfer, Pamela Souza, Elizabeth Strickland, Sarah Verhulst, and Matthew Winn.
-Many thanks to Ying-Yee Kong for running the elections and counting the ballots during the meeting.
+The P&P Technical Committee meeting in Salt Lake City was well attended and was live-streamed.
+During the meeting, reports were given by the JASA Associate Editors for Psychological and Physiological Acoustics, JASA-EL, and POMA.
+The following Technical Committee members were thanked for their three-year service on the Committee: Michael A. Akeroyd, Richard L. Freyman, Adrian K. C. Lee, Ruth Y. Litovsky, Ewan A. Macpherson, Dorea R. Ruggles, and Christopher Stecker.
+The following six members started their three-year term at the meeting in Salt Lake City: Huanping Dai, Karen Helfer, Pamela Souza, Elizabeth Strickland, Sarah Verhulst, Matthew Winn.
+We also held our annual elections to select new members of the P&P Technical Committee whose term will begin at the meeting in Boston (spring, 2017).
+The following members were elected: Joshua Bernstein, Emily Buss, Hari Bharadwaj, Monita Chatterjee, Ross Maddox, Christopher Shera, and Christian Stilp.
+Many thanks to Ying-Yee Kong and Anna Diedesch for running the elections and counting the ballots during the meeting.